mbroz/cryptsetup/README.md

 Required packages
 -----------------
 All distributions provide cryptsetup as distro package.
 If you need to compile cryptsetup yourself, some packages are required for compilation.
 Please always prefer distro specific build tools to manually configuring cryptsetup.
-For available compile options, check ``configure --help`` for more info.
-If you are using a git snapshot, you need to generate a configure script with ``autogen.sh`` script.

 Here is the list of packages needed for the compilation of project for particular distributions:
  * For Fedora: `git gcc make autoconf automake gettext-devel pkgconfig openssl-devel popt-devel device-mapper-devel libuuid-devel json-c-devel libblkid-devel findutils libtool libssh-devel tar`.
 Optionally `libargon2-devel libpwquality-devel`.
 To run the internal testsuite you also need to install `sharutils device-mapper jq vim-common expect keyutils netcat shadow-utils openssh-clients openssh sshpass`.